rage/java-programming/data/part-10/2-interface-comparable.md

 We want to sort the list without having to implement the `Comparable` interface.

-<p>Both the `sort` method of `Collections` class and the stream's `sorted` method accept a lambda expression as a parameter that defines the sorting criteria.
-More specifically, both methods can be provided with an object that implements the <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html" target="_blank"> Comparator </a> interface, which defines the desired order - the lambda expression is used to create this object.</p>
+Both the `sort` method of `Collections` class and the stream's `sorted` method accept a lambda expression as a parameter that defines the sorting criteria.
+More specifically, both methods can be provided with an object that implements the <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html" target="_blank"> Comparator </a> interface, which defines the desired order - the lambda expression is used to create this object.

 <!-- ```java
 ArrayList<Henkilo> henkilot = new ArrayList<>();